 The scores will count but only for the park in which you rode that week.
 You can ride at multiple parks and even qualify for multiple parks, but the scores will be kept completely separate.

 There should be a division for everyone competing.
 The novice division is for novice riders, not intermediate riders that don’t do air tricks.
 If that is you step up your game and learn an air trick.
 The beginner division is for riders that are new to the sport.
 If you can only ride around the cable and not hit structures you should feel comfortable competing in the beginner category.
 While you won’t be on the podium the difference between first and last should not make a rider feel uncomfortable.
 Please take a long look at the limitations for the divisions and see if you can compete in the higher division rather than max out a lower division.
 It will not only help you improve your riding at a quicker pace, but will also allow newer riders to compete and join the competitive side of the sport we have grown to love.
 The goals of the Points Chase is to have a division for everyone and to grow the sport and improve everyones riding level here in the states!

-Pro Wakeboareders and Wakeskaters may qualify just like the amateur divisions.
+Pro Wakeboarders and Wakeskaters may qualify just like the amateur divisions.
 Pro riders may also qualify in the opening Round.
-If riders did not qualify through a home park they will need to qualify in the opening round for Pro divisions in both Traditional Cable and Features Only.
+If riders did not qualify through a home park they will need to qualify in the opening round for Pro divisions in both Park and Features Only.

 If two or more riders top qualifying scores combined are tied at the end of the series a tie breaker will be used to determine the higher placement:

 Rider-formed organization dedicated to promoting and growing competitive wake sports around the world.join the WWA